veo-labs/openveo-plugin-generator/docs/tutorial.md

 Public route **/library/books/:id/read** has been configured to call the  **displayBookAction** method of the **BooksController**.
 Let's create the **displayBookAction** method.

-Open the **app/server/controllers/BooksController.js** and add the following code at the end of the file :
+Open the **app/server/controllers/BooksController.js** and add the following code at the end of the file:

 ```javascript
 /**